johnnym5/ntblcp-asset-manager/README.md

     ```

 3.  **Set Project ID**:
-    Open the `.firebaserc` file and replace `"ntblcp-asset-manager-k7hy1"` with your actual Firebase Project ID.
+    Open the `.firebaserc` file and replace the placeholder with your actual Firebase Project ID.

 4.  **Configure Environment Variables**:
     In the Firebase Console, navigate to your project's App Hosting backend.
 In the settings, add the following environment variables.
 You can find these values in your Firebase project settings under "General".